-Prior to this, Dr. Seaworth founded the Center for Philanthropy and Nonprofit Leadership at Rice University, where she was responsible for strategic planning and management for that center for 6.5 years, which resulted in training more than 4,500 nonprofit professionals in 41 states and 5 countries.
+Dr. Seaworth founded the Center for Philanthropy and Nonprofit Leadership at Rice University, where she was responsible for strategic planning and management for that center for 6.5 years, which resulted in training more than 4,500 nonprofit professionals in 41 states and 5 countries.

 Dr. Seaworth earned her doctorate in philanthropic studies at Indiana University's Lilly Family School of Philanthropy, where she researched nonprofit governance and leadership, authored a chapter of "Giving USA 2009," was a graduate fellow at the Tobias Center for Leadership Excellence, a doctoral intern for the Lumina Foundation, and held a doctoral assistantship at The Fund Raising School.
 Additionally, she was an adjunct professor at Indiana University's School of Public and Environmental Affairs (SPEA) and completed the Preparing Future Faculty program.

 Her professional experience spans corporate grant-making, community relations and public affairs, and more than 15 years of professional fundraising and nonprofit consulting.
 She worked in the Analytical Solutions practice for Marts & Lundy Inc. where she was responsible for capacity analyses, benchmarking studies and feasibility study design.

 Dr. Seaworth has served as a subject matter expert for CFRE International, preparing questions for the certification exam, and has served on various nonprofit boards for 17 years, including the ACFRE board for AFP International and a national foundation board.
 She is involved in ARNOVA and the Association of Fundraising Professionals, formerly served as vice president of professional advancement for the Greater Houston Chapter.

 Executive Director, Michigan After-School Partnership